cncf/tag-security/assessments/projects/cni/self-assessment.md

 ### CII Best Practices

 [**Current Progress**](https://www.bestpractices.dev/en/projects/2446) (Last updated January 2021):
-- CNI does not meet a passing level (only 72% of the way there)
+* CNI does not meet a passing level (only 72% of the way there)
-- Progress should be updated as there are currently several practices marked with ‘?’
+* Progress should be updated as there are currently several practices marked with '?'
-- There are no primary developers identified as having knowledge of designing secure software or preventing and handling vulnerabilities.
+* There are no primary developers identified as having knowledge of designing secure software or preventing and handling vulnerabilities.
-- They do not use static code analyzers to automatically catch vulnerabilities in code.
+* Static code analyzers are not used to automatically catch vulnerabilities in code.

 ### Case Studies